 Because few PEOs have a broker-only business model, some benefits and insurance brokers have come to view all PEOs as competitors who are looking to steal their clients.

-And while this may be true of direct-selling and hybrid model PEOs, brokers actually stand to benefit from partnering with a PEO
+And while this may be true of direct-selling and dual-model PEOs, brokers actually stand to benefit from partnering with a PEO

 that works exclusively through brokers.